drupal-entity-training/event/index.md

 * Visit `/admin/content/events/add`

-  Note that the two event types are displayed as options.
+  Note that the event types are displayed as options.

 * Create an event